 A Clemson University senior with a cumulative grade point average of 3.0 or above may apply to enroll in any graduate course, subject to approval by the department offering the course and the Graduate School.
-Approval is required prior to registration and may be requested via form GS6 Request for Senior Enrollment in Graduate Courses.
+Approval is required prior to registration and may be requested by filling out an application.
 Your total course workload for the semester must not exceed 18 hours, and your cumulative graduate credits earned as a senior must not exceed 12 semester hours.